-Japanese National Network of Xerodenma Pigmentosum (SP)
+Japanese National Network of Xerodenma Pigmentosum (XP)

 The Japanese National Network of Xeroderma Pigmentosum (XP) is a parent/patient association dealing with XP.
 Patients with XP, an incurable disease, have a high probability of developing skin cancer after their skin is exposed to ultraviolet (UV) rays.
 Many patients also exhibit progressive neurological symptoms.
-The association enables information exchange to slow the progress of the disease by preventing exposure to UV rays through, for example, using exposure of distance of the disease for example, using sunscreen and protective clothing.
+The association enables information exchange to slow the progress of the disease by preventing exposure to UV rays through, for example, using sunscreen and protective clothing.
 Donations are used for UV protection items such as UV-blocking fabric/film for protective clothing, as well as study groups and enlightenment activities.